 In addition, when seeking a final order for involuntary commitment, the state’s application must be supported by the oral testimony of a psychiatrist.

-In addition, even if a doctor is properly qualified, he or she cannot merely testify it is “possible” plaintiff’s mental illness made him or her a danger to others.
+In addition, even if a doctor is properly qualified, he or she cannot merely testify that it is “possible” plaintiff’s mental illness made him or her a danger to others.
 That opinion is insufficient to establish by clear and convincing evidence that the plaintiff needs involuntary commitment.
-To establish that his or her illness made him or her a danger to others requires expert testimony couched in terms of reasonable medical probability.
-The statutory legal definition of “in need of involuntary commitment” or “in need of involuntary commitment to treatment” is that an adult with mental illness, whose mental illness causes the person to be dangerous to self, or dangerous to others or property and who is unwilling to accept appropriate treatment voluntarily after it has been offered, needs outpatient treatment or inpatient care at a short-term care or psychiatric facility or special psychiatric hospital because other services are not appropriate or available to meet the person’s mental health care needs.
+To prove that his or her illness made him or her a danger to others requires expert testimony couched in terms of reasonable medical probability.
+The statutory legal definition of “in need of involuntary commitment” or “in need of involuntary commitment to treatment” is that an adult with mental illness, whose mental illness causes the person to be dangerous to self, or hazardous to others or property and who is unwilling to accept appropriate treatment voluntarily after it has been offered, needs outpatient treatment or inpatient care at a short-term care or psychiatric facility or special psychiatric hospital because other services are not appropriate or available to meet the person’s mental health care needs.
 (N.J.S.A.
 30:4-27.2m).

 Understanding How the Civil Commitment Process Works, Both Voluntary and Involuntary